 Pros: There are fantastic restaurants and eclectic shops in the area.
 It’s a hub for the arts community, so you’ll find unique murals, art studios, and galleries.
 There’s good nightlife, too!
 Street parking is currently free throughout Starland.
 The area is residential, with only small pockets of overly-touristy sections along the Bull Street corridor.

 Homelessness: It’s common to find members of the homeless community in Starland, especially near the mission on Bull Street and around the Bull Street Library.
+Gang signs are more evident here than they are further in the Historic District.

 Side view of a large 2-story home with rainbow stripes painted down the entire length of the building

 VERDICT: Stay in this area if you want to feel like a local in a fun and artsy zone.
 It’s very LGBTQ-friendly (all of Savannah is), and the accommodations are sometimes more affordable than the Historic District.
+Be very cautious at night the further west you stay.

 Starland District Rentals